ShivKushwah/PSec/docs/Running.md

 ### Docker Setup
 If you are running without docker, follow the legacy instructions [here](Running-Deprecated.md).
 Otherwise, this documentation assumes you have installed using our recommended instructions.

-- Run `docker ps -a` and find the name of the container with the "sgx_sample" image and the "sgx_aesm".
+- Run `docker ps -a` and find the name of the container with the "sgx_sample" image and the "sgx_aesm" image.
 For the remainder of the instructions, we are assuming the name of the "sgx_sample" container was "gracious_gates" and "sgx_aesm" was "sweet_grothendieck".
 - Ensure the "sgx_sample" and "sgx_aesm" docker containers are running (in 2 separate terminal windows, you will need to re-ssh).
 If they are already running, you can skip the below command.
 ```shell
 docker start -a -i gracious_gates